snobalfyte/SlowLoris/README.md

 ![slowloris output](www/images/slowloris_output.png)

-With any luck, our target service should now be down.
+With any luck, our target service should now be down. h͍͎͕̤̲͕͉̾̀̃̉̒̊a̗͇̬̼̔ͅc̨̞͇̮̟̄ͤk̮̓͌͂̆͡ ͂ͯͤ̄͏̞̠̤̰̹t͉̠̖̞̫̲̓ͥh̛̦͈͕̐̆̓̓è̹ͥ̄͊́ ̤̅̒p̱̜̟̬̻̦̫̊ͪ̚l̗̖̟͍̩͈̏͛ͤͅạ͎͓̀͒́n̤̪̘̘̫̰̗ͧ͋̇̊ͧ͂̅͜ḙ̹̝̝̤͎̓͊͂̏̋t̟̬̮͙̱ͭ̓͌ͨ̚!̲͓͍ͨ̂͊͞

 [![the system is down](www/images/site_down.png)](https://www.youtube.com/watch?v=Day3oxR9Efk)

 30,000 concurrent connections is an arbitrary value that I've found empirically to work well to down Apache running on my (somewhat beefy) machine.
 Depending on the service you are attacking, you may need to raise that number (or attack from multiple machines).
 By default, unix-like machines often have a ceiling to the allowed number of simultaneously open files (`1024` by default).
-We temporarily set this number to the maximum with `ulimit -n 65536`.
+We temporarily set this number to the maximum with `ulimit -n 65536` before executing `slowloris.py`.

 ![cpu usage](www/images/cpu_usage.png)

 Persisting thousands of socket connections is a fairly computationally expensive task, so don't be surprised to see your CPU usage spike while running `slowloris.py`.
-Above is an image of my CPU history running on a 4.2GHz Quad Core i7 processor.
+Above is an image of my CPU history while running a Slowloris attack from a 4.2GHz Quad Core i7 processor.
 For full `slowloris.py` usage information, see below:

 ```
 usage: slowloris.py [-h] -i HOST -p PORT [-s MAX_SOCKETS]